 Women may feel these symptoms early in their pregnancy, from swollen, sore, enlarged, or tender breasts due to increased pregnancy hormones.
 The areola (the area around the nipples) may also darken.

-Keep in mind that while these signals may be informing you may be pregnant, the only way to positively confirm your results is to take a home pregnancy test and visit your physician to perform an ultrasound.
+Keep in mind that while these signals may be informing you that you may be pregnant, the only way to positively confirm your pregnancy is to take a home pregnancy test and visit your physician to perform an ultrasound.

 Twin Pregnancy Symptoms